theTrueEnder/Night-Shift-Schedule-Helper/README.md

 ## Installation
 > [!Warning] This project was developed and works on Python 3.13.
 I am not sure what minor of Python 3 will break it, but most likely you need at least 3.8 or 3.10.

+> [!Warning] This project was tested on a Windows 11 machine.
+The Python code itself shouldn't have issues on a Mac/Linux machine, but I'm not 100% sure if the path characters ('/' vs '\') might break something.
+Cross-platform testing is on the TODOs, stay tuned!
 1. Download the .zip of this project and extract it (the green `Code` button)
 2. Open a terminal in the extracted directory
 3. `pip install -r requirements.txt`

 ## Usage

 Once you have the dependencies installed (see Installation), adjust the [`config.json`](config-files/config.json) to your liking. [`config.json`](config-files/config.json) and [`example-config.json`](config-files/example-config.json) are the same out-of-the box: this is intentional.
 This way, you have a starting point to work from in your personalized schedule, and you can always load [`example-config.json`](config-files/example-config.json) in the GUI if you ever need to look back.
 If you want to start from scratch, use the [`template.json`](config-files/template.json).

 > [!tip]